Tom Alciere for Congress, 2022: An Orthodox Libertarian Extremist

 Dont agree with me.
 Agree with what I say.

-On 6 December 2000, state representative Tom Alciere introduced his son, Louis, to Governor Jeanne Shaheen.
+State Representative Tom Alciere introduces his son, Louis, to Governor Jeanne Shaheen on 6 December 2000.

 Peaceful, nonviolent revolutions against tyranny have been every bit as successful as those involving military confrontation.
 Mahatma Gandhi and Dr. Martin Luther King, Jr., achieved great political successes by practicing nonviolence, and yet they suffered physically at the hands of the state.
 But whether the resistance against government tyrants is nonviolent or physically violent, the effort to overthrow state oppression qualifies as true patriotism.